 When looking at the way an article is set up, you can see that it consists of different parts: it will have a header, maybe a sub header, multiple paragraphs, perhaps one or more images with or without captions, and so on.

-In this article here, we describe how to work with the components when they have been added to a Digital article.
+In this article here, we describe how to work with the components in a Digital article.

 Notes: